Alexander Perls

-Alexander Perls Rousmaniere (born May 11, 1976) is an American former musician, entrepreneur, and record producer.
+Alexander Perls Rousmaniere (born May 11, 1976) is an American former musician, DJ, entrepreneur, and record producer.
 His songs are known for their mix of electronic, trance, and religiously themed lyrics and are entirely written, performed, and produced by Perls; notable projects include 009 Sound System and Aalborg Soundtracks.

 Early life and education

 Perls grew up in Boston, Massachusetts, culminating in an education at Concord Academy.
 While studying at University College London in 1997, Perls worked with the post-rock collective Piano Magic.

 Following Perls' graduation from Oberlin College in 1998, he began working for the Barbara Gladstone Gallery, a leading contemporary art dealership in New York.
 The following year he co-founded NATOarts, which (according to its charter) sought to "promote global security and stability through the exhibition of works of conceptual art."
 The government support for the organization was terminated in the early days of the George W. Bush administration, ultimately leading to a decision to focus on a career as a songwriter.